 Take classic creamy coleslaw to a whole new level by adding chunks of sweet pineapple and a creamy jalapeno buttermilk dressing.
-Give this Hawaiian Coleslaw recipe a try.
+Give this Pineapple Coleslaw recipe a try.
 It’s a perfect side dish for any Summer BBQ and you’ll be amazed at how many people will ask you for the recipe.

 Can I see a show of hands for all of you coleslaw fanatics?
 My hand is most certainly in the air.
 Simply stated, Coleslaw is a Summer Side “must have” for your Summer BBQ plans.

 And so many versions to try.
 There are German and Russian versions where cabbage is combined with veggies and simply dressed with a combination of oil and vinegar.